jonathansampson/writing/brave/brave-extensions.md

 # Loading Chrome Extensions in Brave

 Brave appeared on the scene last year, and was quick to make a name for itself.
 Out of the box, Brave users enjoy fewer ads and trackers online.
-Brave also includes safety benefits like the prevention of fingerprinting and malware.
+Brave also includes safety benefits, like the prevention of fingerprinting and malware.

 Like all software, Brave has its limitations.
 For example, Brave doesn't deliver playful, adorable kittens each time I open a new tab.
-For that type of functionality, users have to turn to browser extensions.
-We are fortunate that Brave and Chrome share a common ancestor.
+For that type of functionality, users have to turn to a browser extension.
+Fortunately, Brave and Chrome share a common ancestor.
 As such, they have the capacity to share many of the same extensions.

 ## What are our goals?

 In this walk-through we're going to clone Brave to our local machine.
 Next, we will install its dependencies.
 And last, we will download a Chrome extension, and load it into Brave.

-My goal is to equip you with the knowledge to explore this process with other extensions.
+My goal is to equip you with the information to explore this process with other extensions.
 With this knowledge, you can help us make Brave more compatible.

 ## Cloning Brave and installing dependencies